elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 ---
-## Determning Optimal Values or Batch Size / Epochs
+## Determining Optimal Values or Batch Size / Epochs

  * Typical epochs values are in 100s to thousands